MicrosoftDocs/azure-aks-docs/articles/aks/mixed-sku-node-pools.md

 ## Limitations

-- [Cluster autoscaler][cluster autoscaler] isn't available.
+- [Cluster autoscaler][cluster autoscaler] is currently not supported.
 - [InifiniBand][InifiniBand] isn't available.
 - Windows node pool isn't supported.
 - This feature isn't available in Azure portal.
 [Azure CLI][azure cli] or REST APIs must be used to perform CRUD operations or manage the pool.
 - [Node pool snapshot][node pool snapshot] isn't supported.
 - All VM sizes selected in a node pool need to be from a similar VM family.
 For example, an N-Series VM size cannot be mixed with a D-Series VM size in the same node pool.
+- VirtualMachines node pools allow up to 5 different VM SKUs per node pool.

-## Create an AKS cluster with mixed SKU node pools
+## Create an AKS cluster with VirtualMachines node pools

 > [!NOTE]
-> Only *one* VM size is allowed in a scale profile, and the maximum limit is *five* VM scale profiles overall for a mixed SKU node pool.
+> Only *one* VM size is allowed in a scale profile, and the maximum limit is *five* VM scale profiles overall for a VirtualMachines node pool.

-- Create an AKS cluster with mixed SKU node pools using the [`az aks create`][az aks create] command with the `--vm-set-type` flag set to `"VirtualMachines"`.
+- Create an AKS cluster with VirtualMachines node pools using the [`az aks create`][az aks create] command with the `--vm-set-type` flag set to `"VirtualMachines"`.

-    The following example creates a cluster named *myAKSCluster* with a mixed SKU node pool containing two nodes in the *myResourceGroup*, generates SSH keys, sets the load balancer SKU to *standard*, and sets the Kubernetes version to *1.28.5*:
+    The following example creates a cluster named *myAKSCluster* with a VirtualMachines node pool containing two nodes in the *myResourceGroup*, generates SSH keys, sets the load balancer SKU to *standard*, and sets the Kubernetes version to *1.28.5*:

     ```azurecli-interactive
     az aks create \